 Below is a list of the 8 most common reasons why your elliptical trainer is not working and how you can fix it.
 The reasons below will give you an in-depth description of how to fix the problem.
 Each of the steps is simple and easy to follow.
 Anyone can learn how to fix their elliptical, which can save you a lot of money in the long run.

-In order to avoid issues regarding your elliptical, it is important to keep up on regular maintenance.
+In order to avoid issues regarding your elliptical, it is important to keep up with regular maintenance.
 By taking care of your elliptical, you can be sure that unnecessary problems will be avoided.
 In addition, your elliptical will be in its best condition, so you will be satisfied with your workout.

 1. The Drive Belt Is Broken